My story

 I fell asleep, listened to music, did some French via Duolingo.

 In total it took about 3-4 hours.
-When we were done, the disconnected me from everything and off I went.
+When we were done, they disconnected me from everything and off I went.
 As I went to leave the unit, I had to make a quick dash to the bathroom.
 My stomach was a bit uncomfortable, a bit crampy, I thought that maybe a motion was in motion.

 That motion, turned out to be a full colonic clearance.